SimonEismann/microservices-demo/README.md

 - Deployment with pre-built Zipkin and MySQL instances to allow for fast data generation and extraction.
 - Rewrite of `adservice`, `cartservice`, `currencyservice` and `paymentservice` in Go.
 - Lots of smaller fixes.
-- Ready to use deployment (with Istio) and data extraction scripts.
+- Ready to use deployment (with and without Istio) and data extraction scripts.
-- Artificial delays with matrix multiplication for all microservices except `frontend`.
+- Artificial delays with matrix multiplication for all microservices.

 # Overview
 The following picture shows the connection graph of the services as defined by Tetrate.
 We reimplemented `cartservice`, `currencyservice` and `paymentservice` in **Go**.
 We do not build or deploy `apiservice` in our scripts and setup.
 Our `adservice` implementation works with grpc (again).
 ![Overview Image Coarse](/doc/overview_tetrate.svg)
 Here is our (slightly) updated and more detailed service architecture, which also shows the functionalities of the services:
 ![Overview Image Detailed](/doc/overview_detail.svg)

+# Artificial Delays
+Artificial delays can be activated by setting the `DELAY_*` environment variables in the `.yaml` deployment files in the `kubernetes-manifests` folder.
+The variables (64-bit signed) have to be set to positive integers to activate the feature.
+The delay variable describes the amount of matrix (random values, constant size) multiplications computed before the actual task.

 # Building Images
 Images are built automatically using a Github Action.